Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 ###Specific instructions for Windows w/ Visual Studio Code
 ####git
-1. if you already have Github for windows you do not need to install git separately, VS Code will find the github for windows binaries and use that for it's git processing.
+1. if you already have Github for windows you do not need to install git separately.
 If you do not have it, then you must still download it or else download git as above.
 You can also have both side by side
+2. Add Github for windows to the PATH variable using these instructions: http://www.chambaud.com/2013/07/08/adding-git-to-path-when-using-github-for-windows/

 ####VS Code and Node.js integration
 2. Download and install Visual Studio Code https://code.visualstudio.com/Download